Gaussian Plane-Wave Neural Operator for Electron Density Estimation: Related Works

 \textbf{Machine learning for electron density estimation.} Initially, researchers have resorted to statistical approaches such as kernel ridge regression \citep{grisafi2018transferable, bogojeski2018efficient} and symmetry-adapted Gaussian processes~\citep{grisafi2018transferable, fabrizio2019electron} for electron density estimation.
 Recent advance in deep learning have opened new avenues for modeling these functions.
 For example, \citet{sinitskiy2018deep} employed a voxel-based 3D U-Net convolutional network architecture, to predict electron densities at the voxel level.

-Furthermore, \citet{jorgensen2020deepdft} and \citet{jorgensen2022equivariant} approached electron density prediction using neural message passing on graphs.
+Furthermore, \citet{jorgensen2020deepdft} and \citet{jorgensen2022equivariant} approached electron density prediction using neural message passing on graphs. \citet{koker2023higher} advanced this field by utilizing higher-order equivariant features for more expressive representations.
 Finally, \citet{cheng2023equivariant} embraced the idea of coefficient learning within the multicentric approximation framework and developed an equivariant graph neural network (GNN) based on tensor products for predicting density spectra.

 \textbf{Neural operator.} Neural operators \citep[NOs]{li2020neural, li2020fourier, kovachki2023neural, tran2023factorized} form a paradigm to map data into infinite-dimensional function spaces where these spaces and the data share a common domain, e.g., from 3D vehicle geometries to pressure on car surfaces \citep{li2023geometry}, from molecular systems to electron densities \citep{cheng2023equivariant} and from seismic wavefield to probability to P- and S- wave arrivals \citep{sun2023phase}.
 The input function for neural operators can be represented with any level of discretization, grid, resolution, or mesh.
 The output function, in turn, can be evaluated at any arbitrary point.